manetu/policyengine/docs/docs/getting-started/prerequisites.md

 ### Make

-Make is useful for running project tasks but not strictly required.
+Make is useful for running project tasks, but not strictly required.

 - **macOS**: `xcode-select --install`
 - **Linux**: `apt-get install make` or `yum install make`